dasher-project/dasher-web/documents/Milestones.md

 - Fix major issues raised during beta testing
 - Bugs and missing features that were outlined in the version 1 requirements document shall be added
-- Finalize user guide to go along with version 1 release.
+- Create user guide to go along with version 1 release.
 - Release version 1.0 release of desktop apps and mobile apps